 Northanger Abbey By Jane Austen

-There are a great many Jane Austen fans out there.
-Many books have been written about her novels, so you may want to read those instead of this review.'
+There are a great many Jane Austen fans, and many books written about her novels, so you may want to read those instead of this review.
+I didn't like Northanger Abbey much.
+Maybe I picked the wrong book to start reading, but I am not an Austen fan.

-Now there was a spark of excitement!
-Perhaps she is locked away, starving in a dungeon; Perhaps her husband murdered her!
+When the Tilneys leave Bath for their country house, Northanger Abbey, they ask Catherine along as a guest.
+She has gothic fantasies about the dark history of the mansion, and what happened to Henry's mother.
+Now there is a spark of excitement!
+Perhaps she is locked away, starving in a dungeon; perhaps her husband murdered her!
 Wandering in the night, will Catherine stumble upon the twisted secrets locked away down mysterious corridors?

 The answer is no.